iamHaneef/nodejs-backend-core-foundation/README.md

 # Node.js Backend Core Foundation

 A structured collection of Node.js backend fundamentals with hands-on examples.
-This repository is focused on building strong core concepts for backend development and interview preparation.
+This repository focuses on building strong core concepts for backend development and interview preparation.

----

-## 📚 Topics Covered

-### 01. Basics
-- What is Node.js
-- JavaScript runtime
-- Non-blocking architecture

-### 02. Modules
-- CommonJS (require, module.exports)
-- ES Modules (import/export)
-- Built-in modules (fs, path, os)

-### 03. Event Loop
-- Call stack
-- Microtask vs macrotask
-- Async execution flow

-### 04. File System (FS)
-- Read / write files
-- Append & delete
-- Streams

-### 05. HTTP Fundamentals
-- Node.js http module
-- Request/response lifecycle
-- Why Express is used

-### 06. NPM
-- package.json
-- Dependencies vs devDependencies
-- nodemon setup

 ---